HomeArchiveBlog

 The main changes in this fork are:

-• A revised kernel syntax based on @kernel, explicit annotations, nested kernels, constexpr, consteval, templates, and clearer scoping rules.
+• A revised kernel syntax based on @kernel, explicit annotations, nested kernels, constexpr, consteval, templates, postponed type annotations, and clearer scoping rules.

 • Better command line loggings, such as a source-aware diagnostics with a Clang-like style for frontend errors.